YouVersion Logo

 The Lord does not delay [as though He were unable to act] and is not slow about His promise, as some count slowness, but is [extraordinarily] patient toward you, not wishing for any to perish but for all to come to repentance.
 But the day of the Lord will come like a thief, and then the heavens will vanish with a [mighty and thunderous] roar, and the [material] elements will be destroyed with intense heat, and the earth and the works that are on it will be burned up.

-This means that, contrary to man’s perspective, the Lord is not late with his promise to return, as some measure lateness.
-But rather, his “delay” simply reveals his loving patience toward you, because he does not want any to perish but all to come to repentance.
-The day of the Lord will come and take everyone by surprise—as unexpected as a home invasion.
-The atmosphere will be set on fire and vanish with a horrific roar, and the heavenly bodies will melt away as in a tremendous blaze.
-The earth and every activity of man will be laid bare.
+The Lord is not slow concerning his promise, as some regard slowness, but is being patient toward you, because he does not wish for any to perish but for all to come to repentance.
+But the day of the Lord will come like a thief; when it comes, the heavens will disappear with a horrific noise, and the celestial bodies will melt away in a blaze, and the earth and every deed done on it will be laid bare.